joergschultzelutter/robotframework-remoterunner-ssl/README.md

 2022-08-04 20:53:06,690 client -INFO- Connecting to: localhost:8111
 2022-08-04 20:53:06,762 client -INFO- OK
 ```
-If a SSL connection could be established and there was no mismatch in user/passwords, you should receive a plain 'OK' string.
+If a SSL connection could be established and there was no mismatch in user/passwords, you should receive a plain 'OK' string from the ```Server```.

 ## Library and Resource references for external files